 Thrift Stores and Second-Hand Markets: Where the Best Deals Hide

-Thrift stores are one of the most reliable sources of high-quality home decor at very low prices.
-The key is knowing what to look for and what to leave behind.
+Thrift stores are one of the most reliable sources of quality home decor at very low prices.
+The key is knowing what to look for and what to skip.

-Good thrift store finds: Solid wood furniture, large mirrors, ceramic vases, picture frames, artwork, glass items, candle holders, and decorative trays.
+Good finds: Solid wood furniture, large mirrors, ceramic vases, picture frames, artwork, glass items, candle holders, and decorative trays.

-Items to approach carefully: Upholstered furniture (only if you can inspect it thoroughly for odors and condition), electronics, and anything with mechanical parts.
+Approach carefully: Upholstered furniture (only if you can inspect it for odors and condition), electronics, and anything with mechanical parts.

 One practical tip: thrift stores in higher-income neighborhoods tend to receive higher-quality donations.
-A large decorative mirror that would cost $120 new commonly sells for $8 to $20 in a good thrift store.
+A large decorative mirror that would cost $120 new commonly sells for $8 to $20.
 A solid wood side table for $15 instead of $90.
-The savings are consistent and significant.
+The savings are consistent.

-Online marketplaces like Facebook Marketplace, eBay, and local buy-sell-trade groups also surface excellent finds, particularly for furniture.
-Search with specific terms (the exact item plus your area) and check listings frequently, as good items move quickly.
+Online marketplaces like Facebook Marketplace, eBay, and local buy-sell-trade groups also surface strong finds, especially for furniture.
+Search with specific terms and check listings frequently — good items move quickly.

 DIY Upcycling: Turning What You Own Into Something New

-You likely already own items that could look completely different with an hour of work and a small amount of supplies.
+You likely already own items that could look completely different with an hour of work and a few supplies.

 Three beginner-friendly projects:

 1. Paint an old side table.
 Chalk paint adheres to most surfaces without sanding and costs around $10 for a small tin.
-Apply two coats, let it dry, and the table looks deliberately chosen rather than inherited.
+Two coats, a drying period, and the table looks deliberately chosen rather than inherited.
 Colors like warm white, sage green, and soft black all work well.

 2. Recover a chair seat.
 Most dining chairs have a seat cushion attached with four screws underneath.
-Remove the seat, cut new fabric to size (allow a few inches on each side), stretch it over the foam, and staple it in place.
-New fabric from a fabric store or the remnants section costs $8 to $15.
+Remove the seat, cut new fabric to size (allow a few extra inches on each side), stretch it over the foam, and staple it down.
+Fabric from a store or the remnants section costs $8 to $15.
 The result looks like a new piece.

 3. Turn glass jars into styled storage.
 Clean jam jars or pasta sauce jars grouped on a bathroom shelf or kitchen counter look intentional when they hold cotton pads, toothbrushes, or cooking utensils.
 No cost if you already have the jars.
-This is genuinely one of the most-used budget styling tricks because it works every time.
+One of the most reliable budget styling tricks around.

-Color is the most powerful tool available to any home decorator, and it is also one of the most affordable.
-You do not need to paint a single wall to use it effectively.
+Color is the most powerful tool in home decorating, and it is also one of the cheapest.
+You do not need to paint a single wall to use it well.

-The goal is cohesion: when the same color or palette appears in multiple rooms, the home feels connected, considered, and larger than it actually is.
+The goal is cohesion: when the same color or palette shows up in multiple rooms, the home feels connected, polished, and larger than it is.

 Choosing a Color Palette That Works Across Multiple Rooms